CREW OF JB176, crashed near Hardwick on 16/17 December 1943

 Sandy seemed to follow Ted like a shadow; being rather shy, he looked up to Ted and used to rely on him like a big brother.
 As Jill said ‘Sandy was so small that I think Ted felt responsible for him.
 Ted was very friendly to him.
 But then Ted was friendly to everyone.’

-JOE MACK, THE WIRELESS OPERATOR – seriously wounded in the crash
+JOE MACK, THE WIRELESS OPERATOR, seriously injured

 Shortly after his nineteenth birthday, Joe joined the RAF Volunteer Reserves on 24th April 1941.
 He first began training as a navigator, but by March of 1942 the authorities had decided that he would not make the grade and that he should retrain as a wireless operator.
 After many detours along the way, and two years of training, Joe finally arrived at No 17 Operational Training Unit, based at Silverstone between Banbury and Milton Keynes.
 This was where his real training for flying in heavy bombers would begin and where at last he would join his crew.

 The crash in the early hours of the morning of 17 December 1943 caused him severe injuries, which meant that he never returned to operational flying.
 Ironically, it was these injuries which almost certainly saved his life, as the only other survivor of the crew, Leslie Laver, was killed on another operation within one month of the crash.

 TONY LAWRENCE, THE MID-UPPER GUNNER, killed in the crash

 Tony Lawrence was just 20 years old at the time of the crash.
 He and Joe Mack, the W/OP were very close friends, probably because they came from very similar backgrounds.
 Joe was very musical whilst Tony was very artistic; neither was in the least bit academic, and both came from prosperous middle-class families in business.